layoaster/dev-notes/Python Coding Standars.md

 import os, sys
 ```

-Imports are always put at the top of the file, just after any module comments and doc strings and before module globals and constants.
+Imports are always put at the top of the file, just after any module comments and docstrings and before module globals and constants.
 Imports should be grouped with the order being most generic to least generic:

 * standard library imports
 * third-party imports
 * application-specific imports

 Within each grouping:
-* `import` statemens should go before `from XZ` statements.
+* `import` statemens should go before `from X import ...` statements.
 * Imports should be sorted lexicographically, ignoring case, according to each module's full package path.
-*

 ```python
 import foo